Llama: Classification

 The 19th-century discoveries of a vast and previously unexpected extinct Paleogene fauna of North America, as interpreted by paleontologists Joseph Leidy, Edward Drinker Cope, and Othniel Charles Marsh, aided understanding of the early history of this family.
 Llamas were not always confined to South America; abundant llama-like remains were found in Pleistocene deposits in the Rocky Mountains and in Central America.
 Some of the fossil llamas were much larger than current forms.
 Some species remained in North America during the last ice ages.
-North American llamas are categorized as a single extinct genus, Hemiauchenia.
-Llama-like animals would have been a common sight 25,000 years ago, in modern-day California, Texas, New Mexico, Utah, Missouri, and Florida.
+North American llamas are categorized as an extinct genus, Hemiauchenia.
+Llama-like animals would have been a common sight 25,000 years ago in modern-day California, Texas, New Mexico, Utah, Missouri, and Florida.

 The camelid lineage has a good fossil record.
-Camel-like animals have been traced from the thoroughly differentiated, modern species back through early Miocene forms.
+Camel-like animals have been traced back through early Miocene forms from the thoroughly differentiated, modern species.
 Their characteristics became more general, and they lost those that distinguished them as camelids; hence, they were classified as ancestral artiodactyls.
-No fossils of these earlier forms have been found in the Old World, indicating that North America was the original home of camelids, and that the ancestors of Old World camels crossed over via the Bering Land Bridge from North America.
+No fossils of these earlier forms have been found in the Old World, indicating that North America was the original home of camelids and that the ancestors of Old World camels crossed over via the Bering Land Bridge from North America.
 The formation of the Isthmus of Panama three million years ago allowed camelids to spread to South America as part of the Great American Interchange, where they evolved further.
 Meanwhile, North American camelids died out at the end of the Pleistocene.